anoved/Ground-Track-Generator/README.md

 ![trace with observer attributes](https://github.com/anoved/Ground-Track-Generator/raw/master/test/images/elevation-trace.png)

+## Building

+To compile Ground Track Generator you need two small libraries.
+See `Libraries/README.md` for setup details (it's a matter of downloading two zip files, dragging their contents to `Libraries`, and installing the provided Makefiles).

+Once that's done, the following should be sufficient to build Ground Track Generator:

+	make gtg

+To run the test cases described in `test/cases/README.md`, try:

+	make test

+Note that errors in test cases 12, 23, 26, 27, 30, 31, and 33 are an intentional part of the test suite.

 ## Reference

 If you run `gtg --help`, the program lists options it understands.
 At present this message is unfortunately perhaps more useful as a reference for the programmer than as a guide for users.